swetmr/fastapriori/README.md

 Fast pairwise (k=2) co-occurrence and association analysis for transactional data.

-Uses a polars self-join backend to compute all item-pair metrics **5-10x faster** than traditional Apriori implementations on large datasets (>100k rows) and low support condition (<.01).
+Uses a polars backend to compute all item-pair metrics **5-10x faster** than traditional Apriori implementations on large datasets (>100k rows) and low support condition (<.01).

 ## Installation